-Ron Pereira, of LSS Academy wrote a recent post titled “3 Things You Can Do When Your Manager Doesn’t Support Continuous Improvement,” and I like his proactive attitude.
+Ron Pereira, of LSS Academy, wrote a recent post titled “3 Things You Can Do When Your Manager Doesn’t Support Continuous Improvement,” and I like his proactive attitude.

 Make ’em Look Good

 I once had a manager who was completely self-absorbed.
 He thought only of the bottom line – his.
 He would pinch pennies and undermine anyone who stood in his way, but I got him to accept a lean program by playing his game.
 I began one conversation with, “Now, I know you like initiative, so I hope you aren’t mad that I organized the fabrication department.
 They are showing an increase in productivity and I’m sure you’ll want to include that on your report this week.”
-He was floored, and asked more about what I did.
-We implemented a larger-scale lean-based production transformation on two more areas of the plant within the month (after he was commended by his boss).
+He was floored and asked more about what I did.
+We implemented a larger-scale lean-based production transformation in two more areas of the plant within the month (after he was commended by his boss).

 Take Initiative: Seek Knowledge